HG6209-ntu/HG6209-ntu.github.io/index.md

   Traditionally linguistic analysis was done largely by hand, but computer-based methods and tools are becoming increasingly widely used in contemporary research.
-This course provides an introduction to skills and resources that can assist the linguist in performing fast, flexible, and accurate quantitative analyses.
+This course provides an introduction to skills and resources to assist the linguist in performing fast, flexible, and accurate quantitative analyses.
 Students will learn a programming language (Python) along with techniques for processing human language data.
 No previous programming experience